Evidence has finally been exchanged, six months after Allan Kustok was first accused of shooting his wife, Anita “Jeanie” Kustok.

 Cook County Assistant State's Attorney Jennifer Gonzalez asked for more time at past hearings to continue to collect evidence before discovery in the court case would begin.
 When asked Monday if the state had gathered what it needed to move forward, she declined to comment.

-Allan Kustok is accused of shooting his 58-year-old wife in the head with a .357 Magnum handgun in the couple's Orland Park home on Sept.
+Allan Kustok is accused of in the couple's Orland Park home on Sept.
 29. He drove her body to Palos Community Hospital that morning.
 Kustok later claimed that he awoke earlier that morning to gunshots, and found his wife shot while still holding the gun.

 The Cook County Medical Examiner’s Office later ruled her death to be a homicide.